View Nora Geary's Obituary on dailycourier.com and share memories

 Nora was a lifelong member of the Indian Head Church of God and was formerly employed at Pike Run Country Club and Seven Springs Resort.
 In addition to spending time with her sisters, family, and friends, Nora absolutely loved tending to her beautiful flowers and was meticulous in her care of her lawn.
 She was extremely proud that not a dandelion could be found in her yard.
 In her youth, Nora enjoyed working the family farm and was a formidable softball player.
 She even spent some time driving race cars.

-Nora will be sadly missed but fondly remembered by her loving children Diane Tzan of Connellsville, Timothy Geary and wife Rosalie of Port St. Lucie, FL., Darlene Salyers and husband Mark of Mill Run, and Tammy Naugle and husband Donnie of Champion; her 11 grandchildren; her 18 great-grandchildren; her sisters Alverta Pritts of Indian Head and Charlotte Hartz of Connellsville; Glenn "Junior" Bruner of Indian Head; and numerous loving nieces and nephews.
+Nora will be sadly missed but fondly remembered by her loving children, Diane Tzan of Connellsville, Timothy Geary and wife Rosalie of Port St. Lucie, Fla., Darlene Salyers and husband Mark of Mill Run, and Tammy Naugle and husband Donnie of Champion; her 11 grandchildren; her 18 great-grandchildren; her sisters, Alverta Pritts of Indian Head and Charlotte Hartz of Connellsville; Glenn "Junior" Bruner of Indian Head; and numerous loving nieces and nephews.

+A committal service and interment will follow in the Mt.
+Nebo Cemetery, Saltlick Township.

-In lieu of flowers the family suggests donations be made to the Indian Head Church of God, 691 Indian Creek Valley Rd., Indian Head PA.
-15446, in memory of Nora Mae Geary.
+In lieu of flowers, the family suggests donations be made to the Indian Head Church of God, 691 Indian Creek Valley Road, Indian Head, PA 15446, in memory of Nora Mae Geary.